Sinzear/Framer-VideoPlayer/README.md

   video: "path/to/video.mov"
 ```

-It's even easier to create a player that expands to Screen.width and Screen.height with:
+And actually, it's just as easy to create a player that fits perfectly to Screen.width and Screen.height:

 ```coffeescript
 video = new VideoPlayer